 Come back to your body

-- When you’re ready, gently bring your mind back to your body where you’re sitting or lying, and become aware of your surroundings.
+- When you’re ready, gently bring your mind back to your body where you’re sitting or lying.
+Become aware of your surroundings.

 - Open your eyes and adjust to the light.